dotnet/docs/docs/core/windows-prerequisites.md

 # [.NET Core 1.x](#tab/netcore1x)

-To develop .NET Core 1.x apps in Visual Studio, [download and install Visual Studio 2017 RTM (version 15.0.26228.4) or higher](/visualstudio/install/install-visual-studio) with the **".NET Core cross-platform development"** workload (in the **Other Toolsets** section) selected.
+To develop .NET Core 1.x apps in Visual Studio, [download and install Visual Studio 2017](/visualstudio/install/install-visual-studio) with the **".NET Core cross-platform development"** workload (in the **Other Toolsets** section) selected.

 ![Screenshot of Visual Studio 2017 installation with the ".NET Core cross-platform development" workload selected](./media/windows-prerequisites/vs_workloads.jpg)